MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/sales.md

 DefaultIdentification|DefaultIdentification field group|SalesOrderId<br>Name

 ## SalesOrderCharge (Sales order charge) Entity
-An indirect charge in addition to product pricing and taxes such as freight, insurance etc., that applies to the whole sales order
+An indirect charge in addition to product pricing and taxes, such as freight or insurance, that applies to the whole sales order

 Field | Description
 ---|---